 Properties of Business Configuration Apps

 But let us come back to Fiori/RAP-based BC maintenance apps.
-As mentioned, SAP published a tutorial (Create a Factory Calendar Business Object with SAP BTP, ABAP Environment) with a step-by-step description.
+As mentioned, SAP published a tutorial (Create a SAP Fiori based Table Maintenance app with SAP BTP, ABAP Environment) with a step-by-step description.
 Here, I want to give you an overview and some addtional background information on the features that are covered by the tutorial.

 The tutorial describes how to develop a BC maintenance apps as a Fiori/RAP app.
 In principle it is a “normal” RAP app (for RAP apps in general, see the RAP tutorials linked at the end of this blog post).
 It consists of CDS views, behavior definitions (BDEFs) and implementation for the business object layer and the projection layer).
 But it has some BC- specific features.
 Some special features are:

 - Generic UI: As mentioned in the introduction, BC maintenance UI should be highly standardized: Therefore, a Fiori Elements-based UI will be sufficient in most cases.
 For this purpose, SAP provides a generic UI that can be used instead of creating an own Fiori project.
 The generic UI is part of the ABAP platform and can be used by just registering your RAP object (i.e. the OData service of your RAP object).
 For details see the documentation (https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/76384d8e68e646d6ae5ce8977412cbb4.html)